Koninklijke Philips N.V. – Annual report – 31 December 2025

 Securities claims

 On August 16, 2021, a securities class action complaint was filed against the company, its former CEO and its former CFO in the US District Court for the Eastern District of New York alleging violations of the Securities Exchange Act of 1934 causing damage to investors.
 On September 23, 2024, following amendments to the complaint, the court issued a decision dismissing all claims against the company’s former CFO and the former head of Philips Respironics but denying in part the motion to dismiss with respect to the company and its former CEO.
 The Court narrowed the class period and dismissed all claims based on statements made before 2018.
 The Court also dismissed all claims relating to certain categories of alleged misstatements.
-On October 28, 2024, the company and its former CEO moved for reconsideration of that portion of the decision denying their motion, and that motion was pending as of December 31, 2024.
+On October 28, 2024, the company and its former CEO moved for reconsideration of that portion of the decision denying their motion, and that motion was denied in November 2025.
+On February 28, 2025, plaintiffs moved for class certification, and that motion remains pending.
+On December 15, 2025, plaintiffs moved for leave to file a further amended complaint that would add certain additional allegations and the company’s current CEO as a defendant; the proposed amendment would not change the proposed class period.
+The Court granted plaintiffs’ motion for leave to amend and plaintiffs filed their amended complaint on December 29, 2025.
+On January 30, 2026, defendants filed a motion to dismiss the further amended complaint.

-In the Netherlands, six different parties (including European Investors – VEB and Deminor Litigation Funding) representing both retail and institutional investors have approached the company, holding the company and its directors liable for alleged misstatements and failures to make timely disclosures in relation to the Respironics recall.
-As of December 31, 2024, one party has filed a civil complaint with the Amsterdam District Court.
+In the Netherlands, six different parties (primarily commercially motivated litigation funders and investor advocacy organizations) representing both retail and institutional investors have approached the company, holding the company and its directors liable for alleged misstatements and failures to make timely disclosures in relation to the Respironics recall.
+As of December 31, 2025, two parties have filed a civil complaint with the Amsterdam District Court.
+In addition, on December 31, 2025, the VEB, also on behalf of certain retail and institutional investors, filed a request for inquiry proceedings with the Enterprise Chamber of the Amsterdam Court of Appeal.
+On January 9, 2026 and January 14, 2026, similar requests were filed by Vanguard on behalf of certain funds they manage and by Grant & Eisenhofer P.A. and Old Haven Funding LLC on behalf of certain investors.

 It is the company’s assessment that it is possible but not probable that these cases could lead to a certain outflow of economic resources.
 The company is not able to reliably estimate the financial impact, if any.
 An adverse outcome of these cases could have a material impact on the company’s consolidated financial position, results of operations and cash flows.